04beka/hospital_booking_drf/README.md

 ## SUMMARY
 - Endpoints fully tested with Postman
+- `.env` is excluded from the repository for security
+- `.env.example` is provided as a configuration template
 - Soft delete + restore implemented without admin
 - JWT authentication secured
 - Clean REST API design